roidrage/paperplanes/_posts/2015-06-11-why-hiring-for-culture-fit-hurts-your-culture.md

 evenings, like drinking at bars, dinners and other company events.
 No one wants to put those on job ads, right?

-Culture is how your write and phrase your job ads.
+Culture is how you write and phrase your job ads.
 Culture is whether you're looking for rock stars or want to build a great team and help people grow.
 Culture is how you pay your people.
 Culture is how a CEO behaves towards his team and in public.
 Culture is how leadership fosters and drives change.
-Culture how you treat your customers.
+Culture is how you treat your customers.
 Culture is how you treat your team.
 Culture is how open you are to changing the status quo.
 Culture is a team that only consists of white dudes in their late twenties.